waal70/home-infra/README.md

 ## Sensitive info

-* Configure your editor by exporting EDITOR=nano in your .bashrc
 * Configure your vault password by setting it in .vault_pass
 * Point to this file in your ansible.cfg, by setting "vault_password_file = .vault_pass" in the [defaults]-section
 * To keep it out of this repository, I have configured ansible.cfg to point to your home folder.
 Create the .vault_pass there.